-- 3. The third item allows the export of a variety of data, in .txt or .csv format.
-Most of the items are on the other menus on this page. - 4.
-For details of the Mail Merge Letter to Parents, see Appendix 3. - 5.
-Export to TimeTabler have the exported file from the menu above, in TimeTabler go to File Menu Import from Options.
+You can export a completed Options Pattern into an activity-batch in TimeTabler.
+When you have the exported file from the menu above, in TimeTabler go to File Menu in Import from Options.
 This asks you which Batch you want to import the option Blocks into.
 Once the Blocks have been imported you can 'tweak' the blocks in the usual ways, on the Curriculum Diagram Screen.